 Being Stay-at-Home Moms means every day you repeat the same job looking after your house and children, you remain imprisoned at home, so you remain stagnant since you are not learning new things.
 You remain stagnant in your life knowing only specific things.

 After all, it doesn’t mean since you are Stay-at-home Moms all these challenges can make your life not grow or make you not happy?
-All these challenges have the solution.
+All of these challenges have a solution.
 Let looks to some of the solutions.

 Even though most Stay-at-Home Moms in Kenya who live in rural areas don’t access the internet there are other ways they can earn money like starting a business while at home looking after children?